emaesen/media-viewer-webapp/README.md

 The folder levels are detected on import of the movie meta-data (see below).

-Movies can be viewed either in three different modes:
+Movies can be viewed in three different modes:
 - inline within the movie list
 - in maximum browser-width mode
 - in full-screen mode

 Movies can be marked as "hidden".
 While viewing the "hidden" items they can be deleted from the DB.
 The webpage displays a list of delete commands that can be copied to a batch file to easily remove the deleted movies from the file system as well.

+## Code comments

+The application is written in vue.js which is very easy to maintain and update.
+The code organization however is not to my usual standard: there are a few large files which ideally should be split into smaller components.

 ## Linux Setup